Biography

 DPhil Research

-My DPhil thesis, preliminarily titled “1/0: An Archeology of Difference in European Thought (1948-1968),” recasts avant-garde poetry in relation to late 20th Century French thought and the computer sciences.
-The theoretical intention of my research is to trace the extent to which the genesis of the concept of difference, à la Derrida and Deleuze, is indebted to French avant-garde poetry and Anglo-American developments in the computer sciences, and the interrelation between these two traditions.
-I particularly focus on the poets Antonin Artaud, Isidore Isou, William Burroughs, and Richard Brautigan.
-In many ways, my research explores how Western philosophy, art, and literature has adapted to the technological developments of the Silicon Valley and how art, culture, and society has become increasingly analyzed and expressed as networks often devoid of historical and ontological foundations.
-I also trace how this trend was anticipated by the 20th-century avant-garde movements of Dada, Futurism, and Surrealism, and then distinctly recognized by certain experimental American traditions in the 1960s and 1970s.
-Thematically, my research addresses structuralism, the avant-garde, complex systems, concepts in virtual reality, and the emergence of the rhizome in social theory and literary criticism.
+My DPhil thesis, preliminarily titled “Semio-Ecology: An Archeology of Difference in Western Thought (1948-1968),” recasts avant-garde poetry in relation to late 20th Century French Theory, mathematics, and the computer sciences.
+The theoretical intention of my research is to trace the extent to which the genesis of the concept of difference, à la Derrida and Deleuze, is indebted to French avant-garde poetry and information theory.
+In many ways, my research explores how Western philosophy and literature has adapted to the technological developments of the Silicon Valley and how art, culture, and society has become increasingly analyzed and expressed as networks devoid of historical and ontological foundations.
+I also trace how this trend was anticipated by both 20th-century avant-garde movements of Dada, Futurism, and Surrealism, the foundational crisis in mathematics, and cybernetics.
+From synthesizing these developments in Western Thought, I consider methods of interpretation for certain experimental literary and media traditions from the 1970s and into the present day.
+Thematically, my research addresses structuralism, mathematical incompleteness, complex systems, concepts in virtual reality, and the emergence of the rhizome in social theory and literary criticism.
 I study under the supervision of Professor Nikolaj Lübecker.

 Main Research Interests